 ePub layout is still in its infancy and book designers and authors are still testing its limits.
 And, while it is used by most e-bookstores, Amazon is a huge exception.
 Amazon has a book format all their own.
 The easiest option is to write your project in a standard word processing application, then use a service like Smashwords, Barnes & Noble’s PubIt or Kindle’s Direct Publishing.
 Smashwords will convert your book into all the necessary formats to get you into all the bookstores while the others are only concerned with their own store.

 There are several applications that can be used to create ePub books:

 - Adobe’s InDesign [Win, Mac] is the application used by professional book designers.
 And, it has the price tag to match.

 - Apple’s Pages [Mac] includes an export to ePub capability.

 - Scrivener [Mac & Win (Beta)] offers both a Kindle and ePub option for compiling your completed manuscript.

 - iStudio Publisher [Mac] also has ePub export but cannot handle images at this point.

-- Another open source application – Calibre [Win, Mac, Linux] is actually a library management application, but it has a very impressive facility to convert ebooks from one format to another.
+- An open source application, Calibre [Win, Mac, Linux] is actually a library management application, but it has a very impressive facility to convert ebooks from one format to another.